-At less than 800 watt hours, the Patriot can only store enough energy to power life saving appliances like fridges, lights, and phones for a very short period of time (think, less than 8 hours).
-On the other hand, the Bluetti EB240 has a 2400 watt hour capacity.
-That means that you can store nearly 4 times as much power in a unit with a similar weight and MUCH lower upfront cost.
+At less than 800 watt hours, the Patriot can only store enough energy to power life-saving appliances like fridges, lights, and phones for a short period (think, less than 8 hours).
+On the other hand, the Bluetti EB240 has a 2400 watt hour capacity, meaning that you can store nearly four times as much power in a unit with a similar weight and MUCH lower upfront cost.

 4. Battery Limitations

-Inability to add extra storage capacity is another large issue with the battery of the Patriot Power Generator.
-That’s right, the Patriot’s system is completely self contained and does not allow for additional battery banks to be added, charged, or discharged through the power station.
+The inability to add extra storage capacity is another significant issue with the battery of the Patriot Power Generator.
+That’s right, the Patriot’s system is self-contained and does not allow for additional battery banks to be added, charged, or discharged through the power station.

-Whereas this is a problem with most solar generators, there is an exception.
+This problem is something encountered with most solar generators, but there is one exception.
 For a truly unlimited amount of battery capacity (plus a more powerful inverter), take a look at the Titan Solar Generator.
 The Titan’s unique battery stacking system makes it possible to easily charge, store, and use multiple batteries.

 5. Limited Solar Input

-Although it comes with 100W of solar, Patriot Power Generator users are unable to upgrade their wattage much further.
+Although it comes with 100W of solar, Patriot Power Generator users cannot upgrade its wattage much further.
 Unfortunately, the Patriot maxes out at a limit of 240 watts of solar power.
-If you’re stuck in a cloudy area, or one with limited sunlight hours, 240 watts of solar may not be enough to keep your home’s appliances running sustainably.
+If you’re stuck in a cloudy area or one with limited sunlight hours, 240 watts of solar may not be enough to keep your home’s appliances running sustainably.

-Looking back at the Bluetti EB240, MaxOak’s solar generator is able to handle up to 500W of solar!
+Looking back at the Bluetti EB240, MaxOak’s solar generator handles up to 500W of solar!
 Although the recommended amount is 400 watts, that is still a significantly larger amount of potential energy.

 6. Charging Efficiency

-The limited solar input highlights the larger problem here which is the Patriot’s overall levels of charging efficiency.
-In ideal conditions, the Patriot Power Generator 1800 can fully charge its battery in about 10 hours.
-This is not ideal, as there are only about 6 hours of ideal sunlight per day.
+The limited solar input highlights the larger problem: the Patriot’s overall levels of charging efficiency.
+In ideal conditions, the Patriot Power Generator 1800 fully charges its battery in about 10 hours.
+This period is not ideal as there are only about 6 hours of sunlight per day.

-With the Bluetti EB240, the ideal solar charging time is around 6 hours.
-Whereas this may not seem significant at first, you have to remember that the EB240’s battery is over three times as large as the Patriots.
-Therefore, you will have a lot more solar energy to use thanks to the Bluetti’s superior charging efficiency.
+With the Bluetti EB240, the ideal solar charging time is around 6 hours, which may not seem significant at first, but you must remember that the EB240’s battery is over three times as large as the Patriots.
+So, you will have a lot more solar energy to use, thanks to Bluetti’s superior charging efficiency.

 7. Lack of DC Charging

-In a survival situation, you may want to cross town (or the country) in order to be with those you care about.
-Although it is not a huge deal, the 4Patriots Power Generator cannot be recharged using your car’s alternator.
-Other solar generators that are designed to be used in RVs and vans have this feature standard, by including a DC input and cable with your purchase.
+In a survival situation, you may want to cross town (or the country) to be with those you care about.
+Although it is not a huge deal, you cannot recharge the 4Patriots Power Generator using your car’s alternator.
+Other solar generators used in RVs and vans have this as a standard feature, including a DC input and cable with your purchase.

 8. The Size of the Inverter

-Do not get me wrong, the 1800W is plenty of continuous power.
-In fact, the 1800 watt inverter included in the Patriot Power Generator is much larger than that of the Bluetti EB240.
+Don't get me wrong, the 1800W provides plenty of continuous power.
+In fact, the 1800-watt inverter included in the Patriot Power Generator is much larger than that of the Bluetti EB240.
 However, due to its limited battery capacity, the point is somewhat moot.

 With a 1800W inverter and only a 690Wh, you may be paying for capabilities you will rarely be able to use.
-Sure, you will be able to run all of your devices simultaneously, but only for a limited amount of time.
+Sure, you can run all of your devices simultaneously but only for a limited amount of time.
 For those who need an outrageous amount of electricity, you will also need a larger battery.
 Otherwise, the 1000W inverter included in the Bluetti EB240 should be large enough to run each of your survival devices as needed.

 9. The Limited Output Options

-When it comes time to use your backup power, the Patriot offers only a few options of where to plug in your devices.
-The machine is limited to only two AC (wall plug) outlets in addition to the two DC outlets and four USB ports.
+When it's time to use your backup power, the Patriot offers only a few options of where to plug in your devices.
+The machine is limited to only two AC (wall plug) outlets, two DC outlets, and four USB ports.

-One of the most important things to understand about 4Patriots is that they are a survival company, not a solar generator company.
+One of the most important things to understand about 4Patriots is that they are a survival company and not a solar generator company.
 The company’s customer service representatives, though responsive, are generally not knowledgeable about the ins and outs of the technical aspects of power stations.
 Instead, the phone representatives are mainly trained to upsell the company’s other products and services.
-You can see what some of their customers have said in our patriot solar generator reviews article here.
+You can see what some of their customers have said in our Patriot Solar Generator reviews article here.

 The Top 4 Patriot Power Generator Alternatives

-As we have alluded to many times throughout this article, one of the main reasons not to buy the Patriot Power Generator is simply the fact that there are better options available.
-At over $2,400 the Patriot Power Generator is a huge investment that is simply not worth it when looking at competitor alternatives.
+As we have alluded to many times throughout this article, one of the main reasons not to buy the Patriot Power Generator is that there are better options out there.
+At over $2,400, the Patriot Power Generator is a huge investment that is simply not worth it when looking at competitor alternatives.

-For survivalists, the Bluetti EB240 is the ultimate long lasting, energy solution.
-The unit sells for less than the Patriot and holds a battery capacity that makes the Patriot Power Generator a laughing matter.
+For survivalists, the Bluetti EB240 is the ultimate long-lasting energy solution.
+The unit sells for less than the Patriot and has a battery capacity that makes the Patriot Power Generator somewhat laughable.
 Although it can only sustain 1000W of continuous power, the Bluetti is a far better option as an emergency source of backup power.

 If it is power you need, then the Titan Solar Generator is right for you.
-If you are willing to spend the extra money in order to ensure the safety of your family, the Titan will not disappoint as the best option to sustainably backup an entire home’s electricity needs.
-The unit comes with more output options, an enormous inverter, and stackable batteries so that you can power more of your life saving equipment for longer periods of time.
+If you are willing to spend the extra money to ensure the safety of your family, the Titan will not disappoint.
+It is the best option to sustainably backup the electricity needs for your entire home.
+The unit comes with more output options, an enormous inverter, and stackable batteries so that you can power more of your life-saving equipment for longer periods.

 The Bluetti EB150 is listed at $1,299 and comes with a 1500wH battery (double the Patriot Power Generator) and a 1000W power inverter.
-Weighing in at just 38 lbs with an easy to carry handle, it's one of the most popular alternative options to the Patriot Power Generator.
+Weighing in at just 38 pounds with an easy-to-carry handle, it's one of the most popular alternative options to the Patriot Power Generator.
 You can see the Bluetti EB150 solar generator here.

-The EcoFlow Delta makes in as an honorable mention since it's one of the smallest, most powerful solar generators on the market today.
-It has the same 1800W power inverter PLUS a 1,260wH battery (still almost double the Patriot Power Generator.
-It also only weighs 30 lbs and has a limited lifetime warranty on the batter.
-Coming in at $1,399 it's hard not to consider the EcoFlow Delta as a much better option than the Patriot Power Generator.
+The EcoFlow Delta makes it in as an honorable mention since it's one of the smallest most powerful solar generators on the market today.
+It has the same 1800W power inverter PLUS a 1,260wH battery (still almost double the Patriot Power Generator).
+It also only weighs 30 pounds and has a limited lifetime warranty on the battery.
+Coming in at $1,399, it's hard not to consider the EcoFlow Delta as a much better option than the Patriot Power Generator.
 You can see the EcoFlow Delta here.

 Again, 4Patriots is a great brand with a great mission.
-That being said, charging over $2,400 for a solar generator that is not nearly as powerful as the alternative options on the market.
-If you are looking for something that might be able to handle powering just a fridge or just some lights and electronics, than the patriot power generator might work for you, BUT if you need to maintain multiple appliances and devices in an emergency situation, we would HIGHLY recommend considering one the four alternative solar generator options above.
+That said, charging over $2,400 for a solar generator that is not nearly as powerful as the alternative options on the market is not ideal.
+If you want something that might be able to handle powering just a fridge or some lights and electronics, then the Patriot Power Generator might work for you.
+But, if you need to maintain multiple appliances and devices in an emergency situation, we would HIGHLY recommend considering one of the four alternative solar generator options above.